Bachelor of Arts in Children's Studies

 The following plan of study is for a student with zero credits.
 Individual students may have different factors such as: credit through transfer work, Advanced Placement, Running Start, or any other type of college-level coursework that requires an individual plan.

-Courses could be offered in different terms, checking the academic schedule is paramount in keeping an individual plan current.
+Courses may be offered in different terms and not all courses are offered every term, checking the academic schedule is paramount in keeping an individual plan current.
+There may be some courses that have required prerequisites not listed in the plan, review the course descriptions for information.
 Students should connect with an advisor to ensure they are on track to graduate.

 All Undergraduate students are required to meet the Undergraduate Degree Requirements.